 Those with cardiac symptoms should be particularly cautious in order to avoid a sudden severe cardiac event.
 Please be mindful that light exposure might cause a flare in cardiac inflammation and cardiac symptoms.

-MP patients taking a break from treatment should continue to avoid all forms of ingested vitamin D during the break.
+MP patients taking a break from treatment should continue to avoid all forms of ingested vitamin D during the break as symptom instability often results.

 Sometimes it takes months for antibiotics to clear the body.
 Azithromycin (Zithromax), in particular, is metabolized rather slowly and has been known to have that kind of effect.